Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 ![upload pipeline](images/kubeflow/upload_pipeline.png)

-Once your pipeline has been imported, you can run it vis the web UI as shown below.
-Alternatively, you can use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool)
+Once your pipeline has been imported, you can run it via the web UI as shown below.
+Alternatively, you can use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool)a
 ![train on SynthDet sample](images/kubeflow/train_on_synthdet_sample.png)

 You have to specify run parameters required by this pipeline: